 - Sudden sensitivity to hot or cold food and drinks

 - Bad taste or smell in the mouth due to the discharge of fluid released from the abscess

 Unfortunately, a gum abscess won’t heal without intervention from a professional dentist.
 Gum Abscess treatment requires draining the abscess and removing debris and bacteria from the periodontal pocket.
 A dentist may recommend a procedure called ‘deep cleaning’.
 Deep cleaning is separated into two parts;

 - Root Planning

-Periodontal Scaling is performed using a combination of electric and manual dental instrument techniques to remove plaque and tartar from below the gumline.
+Periodontal Scaling uses electric and manual dental instrument techniques to remove plaque and tartar from below the gum line.

-Root Planning, the second phase of deep cleaning involves the dentist cleaning the root of the tooth.
-If possible, the dentist will smooth the root of the tooth with the goal to reattach the tooth to the gum.
-The dentist will reduce and minimize the pocket space that may trap unwanted bacterial build up.
+Root Planning, the second phase of deep cleaning, involves the dentist cleaning the tooth’s root.
+The dentist will smooth the tooth’s core to reattach the tooth to the gum.
+The dentist will reduce the pocket space that may trap unwanted bacterial build-up.